vxhernandez/behind_the_wheel/README.md

 ### Key Features:

-- **Database Design:** Designed a robust database schema and created tables to efficiently store data.
+- **Database Design:** Designed a database schema and created tables to store data.
-- **Data Population:** Populated the database with relevant data and ensured data integrity.
+- **Data Population:** Populated the database with data and ensured data integrity.
 - **Data Cleansing and ETL:** Conducted data cleaning and ETL (Extract, Transform, Load) processes to prepare the data for analysis.
 - **Exploratory Data Analysis (EDA):** Analyzed the data to identify patterns, trends, and insights that drive decision-making.
-- **Analytical Questions:** Defined and answered pertinent analytical questions to uncover actionable insights.
 - **Tools and Technologies:**
     - Notion.io for requirements analysis
     - Lucidchart for designing the ERD and ETL Diagrams
     - SSIS/Visual Studios for the ETL processes
-    - SQL Server for database creation
+    - SQL Server for database creation/storage
     - Excel for data cleansing
     - Tableau for developing dashboard